 The men were also given time and space to play sports and express themselves.
 The Sussex game of stoolball was regularly played, and the patients produced a monthly magazine, the Pavilion Blues, which was bought and sold in Brighton.

 The limbless hospital received its last patients in July 1919.
 The Pavilion was finally returned to the people of Brighton in 1920.
 Having been occupied by the military authorities for almost six years, the building had suffered a good deal of wear and tear.
 The money paid in recompense by the War Office was used to fund some early work in restoring the Pavilion.

 Monuments and Memorials

 The story of the Indian Hospital is also told in the permanent Indian Military Hospital gallery in the Royal Pavilion.
-A new audio tour launched in 2015 tells the story of both the Indian and Limbless Hospitals set up in the Royal Pavilion.
+A tour focused on the WW1 hospital story can also be found on our audio guide.